The Mole (American TV series) season 6: Episode 2

-Candidates travel in two cars, which form their group for the mission, to a warehouse.
+Contestants travel in two cars, which form their group for the mission, to a warehouse.
 Each group enters either Sector 31 (Dom, Jacob, Joi, Kesi, Samara & William) or Sector 45 (Avori, Casey, Greg, Pranav & Sandy) of the warehouse where they learn that one contestant will be eliminated after the upcoming quiz.
 Each group can press the red button in the room, or leave it.
 If both groups don't press the button, $10,000 is earned for the pot.
-However, if one group presses the button, they receive exemptions for the upcoming quiz and no money is earned.
-If both groups press the red button, the first group to do so receive the exemptions.
+However, if one group presses the button, they receive Exemptions for the upcoming quiz and no money is earned.
+If both groups press the red button, the first group to do so receive the Exemptions.

 To press the red buttons, groups must activate them first by deciphering several clues in an adjacent room, using a periodic table, to obtain the password "salvation."
 Every ten minutes, a phone between the two sectors is activated and two members from each group must remain on the phone while it is connected.

 No money was earned for the pot.
-Avori, Casey, Greg, Pranav and Sandy pressed the red button first and won exemptions for the next quiz.
+Avori, Casey, Greg, Pranav and Sandy pressed the red button first and won Exemptions for the next quiz.